-In the first AES-CMAC, if both devices support the h7 conversion function in the Bluetooth standard [11, p.
+Our attack device makes use of several free and open-source tools to automate the configuration and management of BT, BLE, and In the first AES-CMAC, if both devices support the h7 conversion function in the Bluetooth standard [12, p.
 1634], the long term key is used as key and the string as input, otherwise, the string (padded with 12 zeros) is used as key and the long term key as input.
-In the second AES-CMAC, the 128-bit (16-byte) output of the first AES-CMAC is used as key and the string as input.
+In the second AES-CMAC, the BLUR attacks.
+Table ?? presents the list of such tools with a brief description of their usage.
+Overall, our usage of low-cost hardware and open-source software will enable other researchers to easily reproduce the BLUR attacks.
+128-bit (16-byte) output of the first AES-CMAC is used as key and the string as input.
 The 128-bit (16-byte) output of the second AES-CMAC is the derived long term key.